wilhelmzeuschner/arduino_thermal_camera_with_sd_and_img_processing/README.md

-# arduino_thermal_camera_with_sd_and_img_processor
+# Thermal Camera with image saving capability
-Modified Thermal Camera Program for AMG8833 Sensor which allows to save captures to an SD card and later process these files to .png images with your PC
+Original program and 3D-printed case are from: https://www.thingiverse.com/thing:2799023